GetStream/stream-log/README.md

 🛥 Stream Log is a lightweight and extensible logger library for Kotlin and Android.
 </p>

+## Why Stream Log?
+**Stream Log** has originated from [stream-chat-android](https://github.com/getStream/stream-chat-android) and it has been already verified as used by billions of global end-users across thousands of different apps.
+It's simple and easy to use.
+You can also record and extract the runtime log messages into an external `.txt` file and utilize it to trace your log messages.

 <img align="right" width="90px" src="https://user-images.githubusercontent.com/24237865/178630165-76855349-ac04-4474-8bcf-8eb5f8c41095.png"/>

 ## Stream Log